SawkaDev/domain-monitor/backend/domain-service/README.md

 Retrieve all monitored domains.

 **Responses:**
-- 200: List of all domains
+- 200: List of all monitored domains
 - 500: Server error

+### GET /heartbeat
+Check if the service is running.

+**Responses:**
+- 200: Service is running